Mud Bay Nature-based Foreshore Enhancements

 Community Engagement

-The public will have an opportunity to provide feedback on the Project to the BC Environmental Assessment Office as part of early engagement.
+The public will have an opportunity to provide feedback on the Project to the BC Environmental Assessment Office (EAO) as part of early engagement.

 BC Environmental Assessment Review process: